XI1833-VineetTiwari/firebase-remote-config/README.md

 # firebase-remote-config

+Help you to get idea how to config your Android App Remotely and change your App look and feel without updating your App.
+For this i using Firebase Remote Config.

 Add the below dependency for the Remote config Android library into your app-level module app/build.gradle
 //Add this line
 apply plugin: 'com.google.gms.google-services'